 Considering downsizing, but not sure if it’s the right time to do so?
-There are many factors to take into account, and many reasons why people feel compelled to move to a smaller house or condo.
-When there’s no more kids in the house to look after, a big house can seem a bit much for one or two people to live in.
+There are many factors to take into account and many reasons why people feel compelled to move to a smaller house or condo.
+When there are no more kids in the house to look after, a big house can seem a bit much for one or two people to live in.
 More space means more to clean.
-Bigger property might mean more equity that can be used towards retirement.
+A bigger property might mean more equity that can be used towards retirement.
 And the list goes on!

 Timing is everything when it comes to selling your home.
 The longer you wait, the riskier it could be when there’s uncertainty around the markets.
 If the market is looking hot - it might be a good time to sell.
 If things are going south, it may be better to sell than to wait and wait.
 Consider your timelines and speak to a real estate agent to help you assess the current climate.

-Overtime your home becomes part of your identity.
-It’s where you’ve built memories, and a life.
-It’s brought you new friends, provided comfort; it becomes full of furniture, trinkets, scents and people that define you.
-So is moving going to be easy?
+Over time your home becomes part of your identity.
+It’s where you’ve built memories and a life.
+It’s brought you, new friends, provided comfort; it becomes full of furniture, trinkets, scents, and people that define you.
+So is moving to go to be easy?
 Probably not.
-You probably would feel the same way if you were moving to a bigger or similar size house - it’s change, and change isn’t always an easy pill to swallow.
+You probably would feel the same way if you were moving to a bigger or similar size house - it’s changed, and change isn’t always an easy pill to swallow.

 Reducing housing costs by selling your house is an easy way to increase funds; provided you make a gain on your home.
 Do the math to find out how much will end up back in your pocket after you sell to make sure you have the right amount of gain to make the move worth it for you.
 These are the numbers you should be looking at:

 The value of your home, the actual or anticipated balance remaining on your mortgage or line of credit, net gain after subtracting total moving costs, and the cost of a new home.